Oregon Electric Railway Museum: Current operations

 The current museum opened in Brooks in 1996.
 The museum consists of about one mile of mainline track with overhead wire.
-There is a four-track carbarn to store the international collection of streetcars.
+There is a four-track carbarn to store part of the international collection of streetcars.

 The museum is open from May through October with trolley operations on Saturdays.
 The big event of the year is the annual Steam-Up, held on the last weekend of July and the first weekend of August.
 Thousands of riders use the trolley during these two weekends.